| Compartmentalized | Documented | Extendible | Reproducible | Robust |

 This function depends on some packages: {forecast} and {ggplot2}.
 We need to tell our package about these dependencies.

-Add this line to DESCRIPTION
+Add this line to DESCRIPTION file after the

-Description:
+Description: line:

 Imports: forecast, ggplot2